mystyle2006/order-management-system-architecture/README.md

 **Northeast Shopping Platform**: Based on webhooks provided by Southeast Asian shopping platforms, order events are delivered to our internal servers.

 **API Gateawy**: To prevent Lambda overload during webhook event spikes, we implemented traffic control to regulate the delivery rate.
 Additionally, by attaching ACM certificates, we automated HTTPS and TLS management, maximizing production efficiency.

+**Lambda**: Since Lambda automatically scales concurrent executions as requests increase, it can easily handle traffic spikes and offers cost advantages.
+In particular, its seamless integration with other AWS services such as API Gateway, SNS, and SQS makes it highly efficient for operations